When a meeting with your accountant becomes couples' counselling

 Maybe it is precisely because John doesn't complicate things and takes a simplistic matter-of-fact approach that he became the perfect negotiator in the ever-complex realm of human relationships.

 People go to John to fix their finances; he saves their relationship.
-Turns out John's superpower wasn't numbers,
+Turns out John's superpower wasn't numbers, it was truth.

 Three ways to keep the peace

 1. Stop lying to yourself

 The truth will set you free.
 Be honest about why you feel or do something without falling into the trap of making justifications.